Debottam1234567890/dream-insights/README.md

 ---

-## About Dream Analyzer
+## About Dream Analyzer and Dream Bird

 Dream Analyzer combines AI precision with depth psychology, respecting both science and the poetic nature of dreams.
 Your dreams remain private, secure, and insightful.

+Dream Bird is the AI assistant behind Dream Analyzer.
+It is designed to help users explore their dreams, understand psychological patterns, and receive actionable insights.
+Dream Bird uses a comprehensive knowledge base of dream psychology, neuroscience, and cultural symbolism to provide nuanced interpretations and guidance.

 May your dreams illuminate your path and guide your personal growth.

 The website is available at: